aws-amplify/amplify-android-samples/README.md

 ```
 This will configure the Amplify API category to provision a GraphQL service with CRUD operations to persist data locally and automatically synchronize local data to the cloud with Amplify DataStore.

-The GraphQL schema is defined as following:
+The GraphQL schema is defined as follows:

 ```
 enum Priority {